Plans - 95%

 as the new network makes it far less painful to change providers if you feel the need to.
 However, Mungi’s pretty confident you’ll stay, especially with the excellent pricing on offer.

 The basic Lightning 12 plan is the entry-level option, with 12Mbps download and 1Mbps upload speed.
 If you’re a light internet user that’ll be fine (and may be faster than your current ADSL connection).
-However, we’d recommend spending a little more for the Lightning 25 plan, which offers 25 down and 5 up for $74.95.
-You can then go up to Lightning 50 (50/20 Mbps, a tier offered by very few providers currently) for $84.95 or all the way to the top with Lightning 100, with 100/40 Mbps.
+However, we’d recommend spending a little more for the Lightning 50 plan, which offers 50 down and 20 up for $64.95.
+You can then go up to Lightning 100, with 100/40 Mbps if your connection can handle it, for $79.95/month.

 If you’re lucky enough to have a Fibre to the Home connection those speeds will be exactly what you get.
 For those on Fibre to the Node (FTTN), both download and upload speeds will very according to how far away you are from the node in your street, as well as the condition of your home phone line.
 Mungi is pretty conservative with their speed estimates for all four plans as a result.
 But if you find you can’t get the advertised speed on a plan, you can change plans without penalty or cost.

 1300/1800 calls, as well as calls to mobiles.
 If you need a home phone and call a lot of people on their mobiles, this is a great deal.
-At least compared to standard home phone plans.
+If you just want a phone line for incoming calls, you can have that for a modest $4.95 per month.